SReichelt/slate2/doc/Notation.md

 * a punctuation or superscript or subscript separator character or
 * a character classified as subscript or superscript.

-It is considered an opening/closing parenthesis if exactly one of the two conditions is satisfied.
+It is considered an opening/closing parenthesis if exactly one of the two conditions is satisfied, and if it is not preceded or followed by itself.

 ## Parameter Identification